Ferroin/pysyspower/README.md

-# syspower #
+# pysyspower #
-syspower is a Python 3.x library for (reasonably) cross platform control of system power states.
+pysyspower is a Python 3.1+ library for (reasonably) cross platform control of system power states and related session management.
 It abstracts away most of the platform specific stuff involving thing such as shutting down the system, rebooting, and similar tasks.
 It originated because I couldn't find any similar libraries and needed this functionality for one of my other projects.

-syspower is licensed under a 2 clause BSD license, check LICENSE or the docstring for the exact details.
+pysyspower is licensed under a 2 clause BSD license, check LICENSE or the docstring for the exact details.

+pysyspower needs at minimum Python 3.1, but has no other dependencies beyond the standard library and the basic tools already found on most systems.

 ### Functionality ###
 As of right now, the following functions are at least partially